nathaneastwood/gghalfnorm/README.md

 Installation
 ============

-The package is currently only available through CRAN.
+The package is currently only available through GitHub.
 You can install the package with:

 ``` r
 install.packages("devtools")